 Small business management is not what it used to be.
-The new "dynamic" view sees small businesses as agents of change (Audretsch and Thurik 2001; Audretsch 1995) and suggests that "smallness" is a key contextual factor that matters to both researchers and policymakers interested in innovation.
-In
+The new "dynamic" view sees small businesses as agents of change (Audretsch 1995; Audretsch and Thurik, 2001), and suggests that "smallness" is a key contextual factor that matters to both researchers and policy-makers interested in innovation.
+In this sense entrepreneurship and its context are virtually inseparable (Venkataraman 1997).
+Knowledge spillover entrepreneurship theory (KSET) takes the inseparability of firm and context into account, suggesting that beyond prevailing theories of entrepreneurship which primarily focus on the ability of individuals to identify opportunity: (1) contexts with more knowledge generate more entrepreneurial opportunities, and (2) entrepreneurship is the conduit for the knowledge spillovers that make opportunities happen

-^{}This paper benefited greatly from the constructive and thoughtful comments of two anonymous reviewers, the Special Issue editor, and participants in the fourth annual Office Depot research forum on Entrepreneurial Innovation and Technology Strategy, April 19, 2008, Fort Lauderdale, Florida.
+\This article benefited greatly from the constructive and thoughtful comments of two anonymous reviewers, the Special Issue editor and participants in the fourth annual Office Depot research forum on Entrepreneurial Innovation and Technology Strategy, April 19, 2008, Fort Lauderdale, Florida.
 Xibao Li acknowledges the financial support provided by National Natural Science Foundation of China (Project No.: 70602005).
 Ronald K. Mitchell acknowledges the support from the Jean Austin Bagley Regents Chair Endowment in the Jerry S. Rawls College of Business at Texas Tech University.

-Xibao Li is assistant professor of management in the Department of Innovation and Entrepreneurship and Research Center for Technological Innovation at Tsinghua University, Beijing, China.
+Xibao Li is an assistant professor in the Department of Innovation and Entrepreneurship and Research Center for Technological Innovation at Tsinghua University, Beijing, China.

-Ronald K. Mitchell is professor of entrepreneurship and the J. A. Bagley Regents Chair in Management in the Jerry S. Rawls College of Business, Texas Tech University.
+Ronald K. Mitchell is a Professor of Entrepreneurship, Rawls College of Business, Texas Tech University.

 Address correspondence to: Xibao Li, School of Economics and Management, Tsinghua University, Beijing 100084, China.
-E-mail: Lixibao@sem.tsinghua.edu.cn.
+Tele: (8610) 62795443.
+Email: Lixibao@sem.tsinghua.edu.cn.

-this sense, entrepreneurship and its context virtually inseparable are (Venkataraman 1997).
-Knowledge spillover entrepreneurship theory (KSET) takes the inseparability of firm and context into account, suggesting that beyond prevailing theories of entrepreneurship that primarily focus on the ability of individuals to identify opportunity (1) contexts with more knowledge generate more entrepreneurial opportunities and (2) entrepreneurship is the conduit for the knowledge spillovers that make opportunities happen (Audretsch and Keilbach 2007).
-KSET is especially relevant to small businesses in highly dynamic contexts where diffusion of knowledge results from agglomeration and/or specialization-the concentration and the mobility of highly skilled labor (Audretsch and Keilbach 2007; Marshall 1920)-and where, as a result, the institutionalization of innovation within a given geographical region can vary in its pace of adoption and long-term stability, depending upon the firm context as determined by size: small versus large/ medium enterprise.
+(Audretsch and Keilbach 2007).
+KSET is especially relevant to small businesses in highly dynamic contexts where diffusion of knowledge results from agglomeration and/or specialization: the concentration and the mobility of highly-skilled labor (Audretsch and Keilbach 2007; Marshall 1920), and where as a result, the institutionalization of innovation within a given geographical region can vary in its pace of adoption and long-term stability, depending upon the firm context as determined by size: small versus large / medium enterprise.

-Highly dynamic competitive contexts are likely to occur in transition economies because of the inherent disequilibrium therein-suggesting that the term "transition" is becoming much more broadly defined.
-In the past, the definition of a transition economy has been limited to the situation where statesponsored socialism, giving way to market capitalism, was unleashing the power of innovation-based entrepreneurship (Peng 2001; Doh 2000; Mugler 2000).
-However, it is now increasingly clear as dynamic economic transition processes mature-with an almost infinite variety of approaches emergingthat the term "transition" economy now applies more universally, to any economy in which dynamism occurs in an Austrian economic sense: where disequilibrium is the norm and where the capitalist/socialist poles on the dynamic continuum have now been replaced with lower or higher levels of market imperfection (Mitchell 2003; Jacobsen 1992).
-In this paper, we therefore suggest that a careful analysis of the dynamics of knowledge spillover entrepreneurship in the Chinese "transitional" context can be useful (1) as template for the evaluation of the pace and stability (Lawrence, Winn, and Jennings 2001) of small business innovation in many similar contexts and (2) for proposing answers, in the small business setting, to normative questions about the import of theory policy measures and evidence for that actively encourage knowledge spillover entrepreneurship (Döring and Schnellenbach 2006).
+Highly dynamic competitive contexts are likely to occur in transition economies, because of the inherent disequilibrium therein - suggesting that the term "transition" is becoming much more broadly defined.
+In the past, the definition of a transition economy has been limited to the situation where state-sponsored socialism, giving way to market capitalism, was unleashing the power of innovation-based entrepreneurship (Doh 2000; Mugler 2000; Peng 2001).
+However, it is now increasingly clear as dynamic economic transition processes mature - with an almost infinite variety of approaches emerging - that the term "transition" economy now applies more universally to any economy in which dynamism occurs in an Austrian economic sense: where disequilibrium is the norm, and where the capitalist / socialist poles on the dynamic continuum have now been replaced with lower or higher levels of market imperfection (Jacobsen 1992; Mitchell 2003).
+In this paper we therefore suggest that a careful analysis of the dynamics of knowledge-spillover entrepreneurship in the Chinese "transitional" context can be useful: (1) as template for the evaluation of the pace and stability (Lawrence, Winn, and Jennings 2001) of small business innovation in many similar contexts, and also (2) for proposing answers, in the small business setting, to normative questions about the import of theory and evidence for policy measures that actively encourage knowledge spillover entrepreneurship (Döring and Schnellenbach 2004).